 A high level of common ownership (common control or entitlement) is a major factor when deciding if businesses are carrying on independently and are not connected.
 As the level of common ownership, control or entitlement increases above the minimum threshold, its importance also increases, to the point where it may outweigh all other factors when we consider granting an exclusion order.

-Before applying for an exclusion, read the public ruling that explains how the Commissioner of State Revenue will exercise discretion to exclude members from a group (PTA031).
+Before applying for an exclusion, read the public ruling on excluding members from a group (PTA031).

 To help us determine if you should be excluded from the group, you will need to submit an application for an exclusion from grouping (Form PT1) to us, including the supporting evidence required by the form.
 You may also be required to include evidence from third parties; for example, declarations from employees, managers, accountants, customers and suppliers.

 The supporting evidence must: